Retro-Devils/FE-Switcheroo/README.md

 This is the Devils FE-Switcheroo.

-A front-end switcher and Helper for Retropie, Front-Ends like Pegasus Fe, Attract-Mode, Pixel Desktop & Emulationstaion.
+A front-end switcher and Helper for Retropie Front-Ends like Pegasus Fe, Attract-Mode, Pixel Desktop & Emulationstaion.

 Plus so much more can be found in the FE-Switcheroo script.